-Transfer Students: Most courses taken at an accredited institution and relevant to a Buffalo State degree program will be accepted, but the majority of courses applied to either the childhood or the early childhood education major must be courses completed at Buffalo State.
-Grades for transfer courses are generally used in computing the required GPA for admission to the premajor.
-Jointly registered program students are admitted directly into the childhood major (BS-ED CED) only.
-Students planning to transfer as juniors into the childhood or early childhood programs and wishing to complete their programs in four semesters must seek advisement at the institution in which they initially enrolled to assure that the prerequisite course equivalencies are met.
+Transfer Students: Most courses taken at an accredited institution and relevant to a Buffalo State degree program will be accepted, but the majority of professional sequence courses applied to the Childhood education major must be courses completed at Buffalo State.
+Grades for transfer courses are generally used in computing the required 3.0 cumulative GPA for admission to the major.
+Students planning to transfer as juniors into the Childhood program and wishing to complete their program in four semesters must seek advisement at the institution in which they initially enrolled to assure that the prerequisite course equivalencies are met.

 Credit Hours for Concentration 30 cr